OWASP/owasp-summit-2017/Outcomes/Playbooks/Playbooks-Common-Format.md

 ### Introduction and Purpose

 The goal of an OWASP Playbook is to provide an actionable, consistent process for working with various application security scenarios.
 Most security playbooks address what to do when something happens to you (e.g., respond to an incident), but an OWASP Playbook addresses what to do when you want to do something (e.g., pen test an application).
 Throughout the OWASP Summit (and hopefully into the future), playbooks will be created to address various scenarios.
-To that end, the Playbook Common Format working session group focused on devising and agreeing a framework that will be common to all OWASP Playbooks.
+With this in mind, the Playbook Common Format working session focused on devising and agreeing a framework that will be common to all OWASP Playbooks.

 #### Executive Summary